mokuda2/senioryearreflection/_posts/2023-04-04-The-Color-Red.md

 "Yeah, only you would," Gyuna and Christian said.

 “But hey, I did read that part of your reflection that you sent me,” Gyuna said.
-“You’re so good at writing!
-And you remember everything!”
+“You’re so good at writing!”

-“I don’t remember EVERYTHING,” I said.
-“But I do feel like this is a way for me to share my story with my family.
-I feel like telling my parents first would be the right way to do things, but I feel like they’d tell my whole family.
+“I do feel like this is a way for me to share my story with my family," I said.
+"I feel like telling my parents first would be the right way to do things, but I feel like they’d tell my whole family.
 So I might as well be the one to share my story with everyone.
 My family is my audience, so I’m keeping them in mind as I write it.”

 After about an hour or two of talk, I went back to my apartment and texted Sam about successfully coming out to Christian.
 I felt somewhat relieved.
 Now I could do things with Sam if Christian were also around and not feel uncomfortable.
 Winter semester was going to start in two days, and I hoped that I’d be able to introduce Sam to both of them soon.